Distance Constraint Satisfaction Problems: Endomorphisms

 \section{Endomorphisms}

 The main result of this section is the following theorem.

-\begin{Theorem} Let $\Gamma$ be a relational structure with a first-order definition in $({\mathbb Z}; \suc)$ which has finite degree and which is connected.
-Then: \begin{itemize} \item The automorphism group of $\Gamma$ equals either the automorphism group of $(\Z;\suc)$, or that of $(\Z;\symsuc)$. \item Either $\Gamma$ has a finite range endomorphism, or it has an endomorphism which maps $\Gamma$ onto a subset of ${\mathbb Z}$ isomorphic to a structure fo-definable in $({\mathbb Z};\suc)$ all of whose endomorphisms are automorphisms. \end{itemize} \end{Theorem} The proof of this theorem can be found at the end of this section, and makes use of a series of lemmata.
-We assume henceforth that $\Gamma$ is a relational structure with a first-order definition in $({\mathbb Z}; \suc)$ which has finite degree and which is connected.
+\begin{Theorem} Let $\Gamma$ be connected.
+Then: \begin{itemize} \item $\Gamma$ has either the same automorphisms as $(\Z;\suc)$, or the same automorphisms as $(\Z;\symsuc)$. \item Either $\Gamma$ has a finite range endomorphism, or it has an endomorphism whose range induces in $\Gamma$ a structure that is isomorphic to a structure which is fo-definable in $({\mathbb Z};\suc)$ and all of whose endomorphisms are automorphisms. \end{itemize} \end{Theorem} The proof of this theorem can be found at the end of this section, and makes use of a series of lemmata.

-Before beginning the proof, we remark that although it is tempting to believe that the automorphism group of $\Gamma$ equals that of $(\Z;\symsuc)$ iff $\Gamma$ is fo-definable in the latter structure, this is not true: Let
+Before beginning the proof, we remark the following.
+If $\Gamma$ has a first-order definition in $(\Z;\symsuc)$, then it is easy to see that the automorphisms of $(\Z;\symsuc)$ are also automorphisms of $\Gamma$, and hence the two structures have the same automorphisms by Theorem~\ref{thm:endos}.
+Now it is tempting to believe that also the converse holds, i.e., that if $\Gamma$ has the same automorphisms as $(\Z;\symsuc)$, then $\Gamma$ is fo-definable in $(\Z;\symsuc)$ (this would be true for $\omega$-categorical structures).
+However, this is not true: Let